Brucklay [1st] (1861-1865)

 Note: text in square brackets is added for clarity and was not part of the location's name.

 This was a four platform station.
 There were two platforms on the line east to Peterhead and two platforms on the line north to Fraserburgh.
+The signal box, a substantial building with a granite lower level, was at the south end of the Peterhead southbound platform.

 There was a goods yard on the west side of the station, approached from the south.
 A turntable pit remains in this area.